Lewis Henry Morgan: Biography Of This American Anthropologist

 To do this, he studied the treaties that the United States had signed with the Native American peoples to keep their lands after the War of Independence.
 Specifically, he focused on those that forced four Iroquois peoples to abandon their locations to migrate to Canadian territories.
 He was able to meet an authentic Iroquois, Ely Parker, who was participating in one of the trials to try to recover his land.

-You may be interested: Gilbert Newton Lewis: Biography and Contributions of This American Physicochemist
+You may be interested: Urie Bronfenbrenner: Biography of This Developmental Psychologist

 After these events, the fraternity began a period of internal disputes that distanced Morgan from the association, causing him to lose interest in it, although he continued to publish letters about the Iroquois in the American Whig Review magazine.